OpenNebula/website/content/product/virtual_machines_operation/_index.md

 ## Hypervisor Compatibility

-These guides are compatible with all hypervisors, except for the VMware vCenter Section.
+These guides are compatible with all hypervisors.